gakalmar/Notes/JS_Basics.md

         let b = 'This is a variable';
         const c = 'This is a constant';     //a constant's value can't be updated later, but if it's and object, its attributes can be modified

+        let variable = Value1 || Value2     //if Value1 is truthy, it will be the variable's value, otherwise it will be Value2

 > Depending on what you write after *let nameOfVariable = *, you can define it's data type ( {} for OBJECTS, [] for ARRAYS, "" for STRINGS, or just NUMBERS )

 ### Naming: